frvrdre/frvrdre/README.md

 ## 💻 Projects I Want To Build

-### Main Portfolio Projects
+### Main Projects

 - **3D Developer Portfolio**
-  A modern personal portfolio with animated sections, 3D effects, project showcases, smooth scrolling, and a clean dark design.
+  A modern portfolio with project sections, smooth animations, 3D elements, and a clean dark design.

 - **Invoice App for Small Businesses**
-  A simple invoice and job-tracking app where users can create customers, add jobs, generate invoices, track paid/unpaid work, and use a free or paid plan.
+  A web app for creating customers, adding jobs, generating invoices, tracking paid/unpaid work, and managing simple business admin.

 - **Interactive Stream Bot for Twitch and TikTok Live**
-  A live chat-powered bot where viewers can trigger animations, sounds, mini-games, polls, pet interactions, alerts, and on-screen effects.
+  A chat-powered tool where viewers can trigger sounds, animations, polls, mini-games, pet interactions, and stream overlays.

 - **JavaScript Interactive Cheat Sheet**
-  A searchable HTML, CSS, and JavaScript cheat sheet with examples, explanations, filters, and beginner-friendly notes.
+  A searchable HTML, CSS, and JavaScript reference site with examples, filters, explanations, and useful code snippets.

-- **Personal Knowledge & Notes App**
+- **Personal Notes App**
-  A note-taking app for saving coding notes, linking topics together, searching notes, and building a personal developer brain.
+  A simple note-taking app for saving coding notes, searching topics, and keeping track of what I’m learning.

-### Fun Project Ideas
+### Extra Project Ideas

 - **Pet Bot Web App**
-  A virtual pet that reacts to clicks, chat commands, feeding, mood, coins, upgrades, and animations.
+  A virtual pet that reacts to clicks, moods, coins, upgrades, and viewer interactions.

 - **Mini Game Arcade**
-  A collection of small JavaScript games like reaction timer, memory cards, clicker game, typing challenge, and quiz game.
+  A collection of small JavaScript games like a reaction timer, memory card game, typing challenge, quiz game, and clicker game.

-- **Habit & Progress Tracker**
+- **Coding Progress Tracker**
-  A dashboard to track coding practice, Scrimba progress, projects completed, GitHub commits, and daily learning streaks.
+  A dashboard to track Scrimba progress, projects completed, daily practice, GitHub commits, and learning streaks.

 - **Streamer Overlay Builder**
-  A tool that lets streamers create simple overlays, alerts, panels, and animated widgets for their streams.
+  A tool for creating simple stream overlays, alert boxes, animated widgets, and custom panels.

 - **Client Website Templates**
-  A small collection of landing pages for businesses like barbers, cleaners, tradesmen, restaurants, gyms, and creators.
+  A set of landing pages for small businesses like barbers, cleaners, tradesmen, gyms, restaurants, and creators.

 ---